We use our proprietary methodology to produce these rankings. Learn more →

 Lynchburg, Virginia

-The online and on campus Bachelor of Science in Information Technology at Liberty University offers a concentration in Game Design.
+The online and on campus Bachelor of Science in Information Technology at Liberty University has a concentration in Game Design.

 The course consists of 120 credits, and 30 hours of upper-level courses is required.
 Classes include instruction in: